YOU ARE EXPLORING

 Work and Study Space

 With 24-hour access to the Stone Family Center for Health Sciences, the Medical School Library, and IU School of Medicine classrooms, medical students in Evansville have plenty of on-campus options for study space.
-On the third floor of the center are multiple private study rooms and open study pods allowing individual study or group study.
+On the fourth floor of the center are multiple private study rooms and open study pods allowing individual study or group study.
 These rooms are fully equipped with white boards, A/V technology, wifi access and comfortable furniture.
 Student classrooms and a large student library are always open allowing for adequate study space for students who prefer to study in an open atmosphere.